hackclub/hackclub/workshops/bumpteroids/README.md

   }
 ```

-We'll need to load the image and assign the image to the global variable particleImage.
+We'll need to load the image and assign the image to the global variable `particleImage`.
 We can put it up with the other `loadImage()` calls that we used for the ship and the bullet near the beginning of the `setup()` function:

 ```javascript
 // your existing setup() function